Xilinx/PYNQ/docs/source/6_overlays.rst

 Pmod IOP configurable switch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The MicroBlaze, inside the IOP, can conifigure the switch by writing to the configuration registers of the switch.
+The MicroBlaze, inside the IOP, can configure the switch by writing to the configuration registers of the switch.
 This would be done by the MicroBlaze application.

 For the Pmod IOP switch, each individual pin can be configured by writing a 4-bit value to the corresponding place in the IO switch configuration registers.